Paul70/GitCheatSheet/cheatsheet.md

 <hr>

 <!-- TOC --><a name="Init-and-Update-all-Submodules-listed-in-your-.gitmodules-File"></a>
-### Init and Update all Submodules listed in your .gitmodules File
+### Add Init and Update one or all Submodules listed in your .gitmodules File

 Updating a submodule for the first time (after one has added a submodule) requires an init step.
 In case, one has cloned a git project with "--recurse-submodules", this init step is included and one can directly update the submodules: